- Doctors & Departments

 If your child has hydrocephalus, treating the condition individually and promptly can make all the difference.
 Our diagnostic tools and pediatric experience are unmatched at any other health care center in the region.

-In addition, our very large Neurosciences group, including more than 20 neurologists, neurology nurse practitioners and developmental pediatricians allows for the most comprehensive and integrated care for even the most complicated cases of pediatric hydrocephalus.
+In addition, our Neuroscience Institute, including more than 20 neurologists, neurology nurse practitioners and developmental pediatricians allows for the most comprehensive and integrated care for even the most complicated cases of pediatric hydrocephalus.